 Ireland has also dominated charts with popular music from the likes of the massively successful band U2, the unforgettable Sinéad O’Connor, the unique voice of the late singer Dolores O’Riordan of The Cranberries, the songwriting genius “Van The Man” Van Morrison, Enya’s haunting melodies, Boyzone’s boy band pop songs, the Dublin hard-rock band Thin Lizzy or the greatest guitarist in the world (according to Jimi Hendrix), Rory Gallagher.

 The Eurovision Song Contest has changed a lot since the early 1990s when Ireland dominated the winner board for four out of five years.
-In total, Ireland won the Eurovision seven times since the show began in 1956 and come first in the eternal ranking list of this competition.
+In total, Ireland won the Eurovision seven times since the show began in 1956 and came first in the international ranking list of this competition.